gknapp/ghost6/readme.md

 ## Next

-I have some modifications planned and am yet to connect to the printer via serial over USB to pull the firmware settings.
+I have some modifications planned.
 I'll update these notes in due course but am happy with the quality of the hardware, particularly at this price point.